Larson, Katherine R.Associate Professor of English; Graduate Faculty; Undergraduate Instructor

 research and teaching centre on sixteenth- and seventeenth-century English literature and culture, with particular interests in early modern women’s writing, gender and language, rhetoric and embodiment, and music (especially opera and song).
 Her first monograph, Early Modern Women in Conversation

-(Palgrave, 2011), considers how gender shaped conversational interaction in England between 1590 and 1660.
+(Palgrave, 2011; pbk.
+2015), considers how gender shaped conversational interaction in England between 1590 and 1660.
 She has also co-edited two essay collections, Re-Reading Mary Wroth

-(Palgrave, forthcoming 2015) and Gender and Song in Early Modern England
+(Palgrave, 2015) and Gender and Song in Early Modern England

 and the University of Toronto Quarterly